marshmallow-code/marshmallow/CONTRIBUTING.rst

     # The pre-commit CLI was installed above
     $ pre-commit install --allow-missing-config

-Git Branch Structure
+Git branch structure
 ++++++++++++++++++++

-Marshmallow abides by the following branching model:
+marshmallow abides by the following branching model:

 ``dev``
     Current development branch. **New features should branch off here**.

 ``X.Y-line``
-    Maintenance branch for release ``X.Y``. **Bug fixes should be sent to the most recent release branch.** The maintainer will forward-port the fix to ``dev``.
+    Maintenance branch for release ``X.Y``. **Bug fixes should be sent to the most recent release branch.** A maintainer will forward-port the fix to ``dev``.
 Note: exceptions may be made for bug fixes that introduce large code changes.

 **Always make a new branch for your work**, no matter how small.
 Also, **do not put unrelated changes in the same branch or pull request**.
 This makes it more difficult to merge your changes.

-Pull Requests
+Pull requests
 ++++++++++++++

 1. Create a new local branch.